arendjr/selectivity/README.md

 templates       | `Object`                  | Object with instance-specific templates to override the global templates assigned to `Select3.Templates`. tokenizer       | `Function`                | Function for tokenizing search terms.
 Will receive the `input` (the input string to tokenize), `selection` (the current selection data), `createToken` (callback to create a token from the search terms, should be passed an item object with `id` and `text` properties) and `options` (the options set on the Select3 instance) arguments.
 Any string returned by the tokenizer function is treated as the remainder of untokenized input.
 This option only applies to multiple-value inputs. tokenSeparators | `Array`                   | Array of string separators which are used to separate the search term into tokens.
 If specified and the tokenizer property is not set, the tokenizer property will be set to a function which splits the search term into tokens separated by any of the given separators.
 The tokens will be converted into selectable items using the `createTokenItem` function.
 The default tokenizer also filters out already selected items.
-This option only applies to multiple-value inputs.
+This option only applies to multiple-value inputs. value           | `ID` or `Array`           | Initial value to set.
+This should be an ID (string or number) in the case of input type 'Single', or array of IDs otherwise.
+This property is mutually exclusive with `data`.

 For documentation about all the available methods once Select3 has been instantiated, I refer to the inline documentation in the source files for now.